poshaughnessy/machine-learning-lyrics-generator/README.md

 ## Example output

-Here are some of the new lyrics that it's generated ð
+Here are some of the new lyrics that it's generated 😆

 ```
 I've got a protein for you